 Although my admiration for Brown should be quite easy to perceive, I do not advocate the use of violence to challenge government corruption.
 They have a monopoly on war, death, and destruction, and trying to impose on them in this arena today would be counter productive and stupid.
 John Brown lived in a very different time that we do, when government was not nearly as powerful as it is today.
 His struggle was largely about creating awareness, which was a radical course of action we fortunately do not have to take today.
 You see, John Brown did not have access to a powerful tool like the internet, which has threatened the ruling class’s power structure more than anything in known history.
 Ultimately, change is preceded by public awareness, and there is no tool more effective in promoting awareness about elitist corruption, and human suffering, greater than social media and the world wide web.

 John Brown struggled to adapt to the system that we plainly call society.
 He hated being surrounded by the inhumane institution of slavery, was constantly in debt to the authorities, had run ins with “the law,” and experienced numerous hardships in life.
 Finally, after decades of trying to fit into this mad society, he realized his true purpose was not to assimilate, but to find a way to change it.
-And although his course of action was undoubtedly extreme, and not recommended, there is a powerful lesson we can all learn from his chosen path — we are not here to conform to this backwards world, we are here to help create a new one; and we are not here to bow before injustice, we are here to confront it and stand against it.
+And although his course of action was undoubtedly extreme — and not recommended — there is a powerful lesson we can all learn from his chosen path — we are not here to conform to this backwards world, we are here to try and help create a new one; and we are not here to bow before injustice, we are here to confront it and stand against it.

 YOU CAN WATCH THE PBS DOCUMENTARY ‘JOHN BROWN’S HOLY WAR’ BELOW;

 If any of the images in this article have not been credited correctly, or you are the artist and would like them to be taken down, please contact me HERE or directly at NewKindofHuman@gmail.com